Masisi Territory: First Congo War (1996–1997)

+Second Congo War (1998–2003)

+Post-Congo Wars

 Masisi Territory has constantly been subjected to the conflict between the Congolese army and militias, which has plagued the eastern Congo since the ending of the Second Congo War. militias originating from the Rwandan genocide and the Congolese civil war, and Ugandan rebel groups, are involved in these episodes of conflict, which also relates to Rwandan border security and the control of eastern Congo's minerals by rebel groups and business interests.
 Armed groups have systematically targeted the civilian population.